LivelyDismay/Learn-To-Mod/wabbajack-stuff/Readme.md

 ---

+## Controller Support

+If you're playing with a controller, your pipboy map won't work properly (the cursor will be stuck in the corner quadrant of the map).
+Open the MO2 INI Editor, select fallout4prefs.ini, and scroll down until you see the `[Display]` section.
+At the bottom, you'll find two lines:
+`uPipboyTargetHeight=1400`
+`uPipboyTargetWidth=1752`
+Change these two lines to the following:
+`uPipboyTargetHeight=700`
+`uPipboyTargetWidth=876`
+Then find the `[General]` section and change `bGamepadEnable=` from a `0` to a `1`.

+---

 ## Widescreen Support

 I don't own a widescreen monitor, so I can't help directly.
 I don't mind you guys helping each other though, obviously.
 A generous discord user by the name of bjdripley wrote an [Ultrawide Compatibility Guide for Magnum Opus](https://docs.google.com/document/d/1EbZ_DpyhctsrpBlylDYc2TXtm1NAOjkcYjRCNZsC958/edit) that you may find useful.